 The paper features a review and synthesis of over 30 Young Lives papers and briefs across both policy and program findings as well as further analysis of Young Lives data gathered from the Round 5 survey and 5th wave of qualitative research.

-Each output will take the lens of intersecting inequalities, encompassing gender, age, location, ethnicity and differential access to services to explore a range of topics from knowledge about sexual reproductive health, sexual debut and contraception to pregnancy and childbirth, early marriage, abduction and female genital mutilation/cutting.
+Each output took the lens of intersecting inequalities, encompassing gender, age, location, ethnicity and differential access to services to explore a range of topics from knowledge about sexual reproductive health, sexual debut and contraception to pregnancy and childbirth, early marriage, abduction and female genital mutilation/cutting.